lpedrosa/lpedrosa.github.io/content/_index.md

 I am mostly comfortable with Java, but I have done Typescript, .NET 6, Python and others.

-I’ve been working remotely for [tru.ID](https://tru.id/) for the past 3 years, to build a better way to trust your digital identity.
+I've been working remotely for [tru.ID](https://tru.id/) for the past 3 years, to build a better way to trust your digital identity.